-3 Responsibility to prevent (risks) and preserve an environment of peace
+3 Responsibility to prevent (risks) and preserve an environment of peace environmentally sensitive actions and approaches.

-Governments, societies and individuals should be held responsible for their contribution to environmental stressors and strive to minimize their planetary footprint through environmentally sensitive actions and approaches.
 The environment should, in effect, be treated as a common heritage that must be nurtured for the benefit of current and future generations.
 Such an approach involves leaning on the UN Responsibility to Protect (R2P) principle adopted at the 2005 World Summit to prevent crimes against humanity, and integrating the security the environmental dimensions of the planetary emergency.